 Tel: +27 21 938 9953

-Dr Nelita du Plessis is a senior scientist at Stellenbosch University Immunology Research Group.
-She completed her undergraduate studies and obtained Hons B.Sc (Molecular Genetics) and M.Sc (Human Genetics) degrees from the University of Stellenbosch.
-She completed her PhD in Biomedical Sciences in 2012, focusing on the immunological effect of helminth infestations on the innate and adaptive host responses to Mtb in a mouse model.
+Prof Nelita du Plessis is an infectious disease immunologist at the Stellenbosch University Immunology Research Group, heading the Innate Immunity lab.
+She completed her undergraduate studies and obtained Hons B.Sc (Molecular Genetics) and M.Sc (Human Genetics) degrees from Stellenbosch University.
+She completed her PhD in Biomedical Sciences in 2012.

 Dr Léanie Kleynhans